daattali/beautiful-jekyll/_posts/2020-08-20-our-current-laundry-routine-that-has-taken-the-stress-off-of-laundry.md

 ---
 layout: post
 title: Our Current Laundry Routine that Has Taken the Stress Off Of Laundry
-subtitle: ""
+subtitle: ''
 tags:
 - cleaning
 - tidying
 - tidying routine
 - cleaning routine
 - laundry routine
 - simple routines
 - simple laundry routine
 - staying up with laundry
 comments: true
 redirect_from:
 - 2020-08-20-our-current-laundry-routine-that-has-taken-the-stress-off-of-laundry
+description: Less tress laundry routine tips for busy families.

 ---
 So, laundry used to be my nemesis.
 I think I felt “on top of it” until I hit two kids.
 No kidding.
 And if things weren’t put away and folded or hung, I never felt complete.
 Then entered that second child and laundry was stressing.me.out.
 Something had to give.
 If this describes you to a T, then perhaps our current simple laundry routine may be of help to you too.
 Today on the blog, I’m going through our full laundry routine from start to finish.

 ## Where the dirty laundry lies